homemadearcade/zero/todo/3_UIUX-TOUCHUPS.md

 UIUX TOUCHUPS

-When you copy a class, you should have to rename it atet same time
+When you copy a class, you should have to rename it at same time

 Add Brush -> Add Tile